BobbyJoeCool/CSD-430/README.md

 ##### Assignment 8.2

-<mark>**Note:** Please do not submit more than the Module 5 & 6, Module 7, and Module 8 project files required for Module 8.
-Doing so will cause you to lose 30% of your grade.</mark>
+> !**Note:** Please do not submit more than the Module 5 & 6, Module 7, and Module 8 project files required for Module 8.
+Doing so will cause you to lose 30% of your grade.

 For this module, you will continue to use the same database (db) and table as in the previous module.
 For this week’s assignment, you will create a form that requests data from a user to be added to the database.
 The form will hold an HTML dropdown for the user to select a record to be updated.
 All the values listed in the HTML Dropdown Menu will hold a listing of the key values held in the db.
 When the user selects the record to be updated, the return JSP will hold all fields in an input tag except for the key field.
 The key field will be displayed in a non-updatable format.
 The user can then update the values, and when submitted a return JSP will display the updated record, displaying all the record data in a table format along with a table header showing field types.
 All pages for this assignment will be JSPs.